 We offer a comprehensive and extensive range of training available to individuals, caregivers, therapists, organizations, professionals, and anyone seeking more information on AT.
 Our trainings are offered through one-on-one instruction or in group settings in both live and web-based formats.
 Some of the topics geared toward professionals include how to implement AT in school and work settings and how to make Information Communication Technology accessible.
 Examples of topics for individuals with disabilities and their families include Emergency Preparedness, learning about assistive technology, as well as numerous others.
 Please visit our ‘Education’ pages for more information or see our ‘Need Help?’ page if you aren’t sure where to start.

-The clinic at Assistive Technology Partners (ATP) is run by a team of experts that help people with disabilities and seniors select a technology solution unique to their needs and capabilities.
+The clinic at the Center for Inclusive Design and Egineering (CIDE) is run by a team of experts that help people with disabilities and seniors select a technology solution unique to their needs and capabilities.
 The clinical services include:

 Comprehensive one-on-one assessments to help determine the most appropriate technology as well as a method to access that technology